twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 on each platform.
 Sub-pixel anti-aliasing is supported on both macOS and Linux.

 macOS and Linux are supported in this pre-alpha release.
-Windows is not yet part of the list, but the initial offering demonstrates making a cross-platfrom terminal emulator is possible.
+Windows is not yet part of the list, but the initial offering demonstrates making a cross-platform terminal emulator is possible.

 Being a pre-alpha release, there is still pending work in key areas.
 Less common applications have rendering issues.
 A small subset of systems have performance issues with the OpenGL renderer.
 Font rendering on macOS is not as good as the competition.
 Wayland is not natively supported.
 Fallback fonts are not supported.
-Fullscreen mode is not supported.
+Full-screen mode is not supported.

 Such issues will be resolved prior to a 1.0 release.
 Many of them will be resolved long before then.